 There have been a handful of unbelievably impactful inventions during the course of human history.
 You have fire, bread, dynamite, electricity, the airplane, the telephone, and of course, the internet.
-Here at Bit Trader, we believe that Bitcoin is going to make it onto that list sometime down the road.
+And as some experts now believe, Bitcoin is going to make it onto that list sometime down the road.

 It’s a new technology that is actively shaping the financial world around it.
-Every day more and more people are researching it and more professionals are accepting it as a legit phenomenon.
-It’s not just a tool for you to use in trading; it’s a representation of the best possible future for mankind.
-It puts the power of finances back in the hands of the people, rather than the hands of the banks and governments.
+Every day more and more people are researching it, and more professionals are accepting it as a legit phenomenon.
+It’s not just a tool for you to use in trading; it’s possibly a representation of the best possible financial future for mankind.
+It puts the power of finances back in the hands of the people rather than the hands of banks and governments.

 You manage your own money, and it goes through your own system.
 No prying eyes to decide whether or not you should be allowed to keep your money.
-This anonymity is close to our hearts at BitTrader, which is why we’ve put together our state-of-the-art software to bring it to as many people as possible.
-We’re hard believers in freedom here, and we believe that Bitcoin holds the key to true freedom that many people have been looking for.
+This anonymity is one of the biggest advantages, which is why BitTrader was designed to bring it to as many people as possible.

-Our philosophy aside, though, you need to understand Bitcoin in order to take advantage of it.
-We’ve done you out a series of questions and answers to help you wrap your head around the basic concept a little bit further down the page.
+Philosophy aside, though, you need to understand Bitcoin in order to take advantage of it.
+You’ll find a series of questions and answers to help you wrap your head around the basic concept a little bit further down the page.

-We want to help as many people as possible get their hands-on Bitcoin.
-To that end, we’ve removed as many barriers to entry as we can.
+The team at BitTrader wants to help as many people as possible get their hands on Bitcoin.
+To that end, they’ve removed as many barriers to entry as possible.

-Our user interface has been carefully crafted to make sure it’s clean and easy to use.
-We’re trying to avoid overloading you with information, so only expect to see the essentials on your dashboard.
+The platform’s user interface has been carefully crafted to make sure it’s clean and easy to use.
+The team’s trying to avoid overloading you with information, so only expect to see the essentials on your dashboard.

 What does that mean?
 Well, let’s make some comparisons.